novicap/api-docs/source/includes/_dynamic_discounting_payment_instructions.md

 This endpoint creates a payment instruction for all the invoices accepted by the supplier which hasn't been included in an instruction already.

-If your account has more than one legal entity, you must include a `company_id`, representing the entity which will pay invoices to suppliers.
+If your account has more than one legal entity, you must include a `debtor_id`, representing the entity which will pay invoices to suppliers.

 ### HTTP Request